lupyuen/lupyuen.github.io/src/mmu.md

 Our Application (NuttX Shell) requires __22 Pages of Virtual Memory__ for its User Code.

-This is how NuttX populates the __Level 3 Page Table__ for the User Code...
+NuttX populates the __Level 3 Page Table__ for the User Code like so...

 ![Level 3 Page Table for User](https://lupyuen.github.io/images/mmu-l3user.jpg)